 Easter is just a few short weeks away, and I’m sure you’re looking for some fun and easy Easter activities to do with your Girl Scouts.
-I thought I’d share some of the crafts and snacks we’ve made with our girls in the past.
-I hope they inspire you to come up with some fun Girl Scout meetings over the coming weeks.
+We hope these crafts inspire you to come up with some fun Girl Scout meetings over the coming weeks.

 Dying Easter eggs is always a fun activity.
 Boil at least one egg per girl ahead of time.
-I usually do a few extras in case an egg gets dropped, cracked, or just doesn’t turn out well.
+Do a few extras in case an egg gets dropped, cracked, or just doesn’t turn out well.